 Ant hills for building materials in Australia

-Termites also use the same material, known as “sheeting,” to construct their mounds.
+Termites also use the same material as they use for sheeting to construct their mounds.
 The color of the mound can vary depending on the local coloration of the clay used.
 Even if the topsoil and surrounding biomass of ant hills are the same color in different locations, the color of a termite mound can still differ based on the types of clay available in and around the mound.

 Termite mound structure

-The activities of termites and ants can be determined by observing their mounds.
-The outer layer of the mounds gets hardened by the sun.
-Modifications to the ventilation shafts can be seen through changes in color if the mound is active.
-If a mound is no longer active, the outer layer will wear down after rainfall.
-And after such an occasion the chambers inside will become visible.
-It’s important to note that based on conservation reasons only material from inactive mounds should be used for construction purposes.
+Termites and ants’ activities can be determined by observing their mounds.
+The outer layer of the mounds hardens under the sun.
+If the mound is active, changes in color indicate modifications to the ventilation shafts.
+If a mound is inactive, the outer layer will wear down after rainfall, making the chambers inside visible.
+It’s important to note that only material from inactive mounds should be used for construction purposes based on conservation reasons.

 Use of termite mound material for domestic construction

 If an inactive termite mound is found and local laws permit, pieces of the mound can be broken down and crushed into coarse grains.
-When mixed with water, this clay and termite saliva mixture can be used to create a durable floor in tropical climates.
-This practice was particularly common in Northern Australia.
+This clay and termite saliva mixture can create a durable floor in tropical climates when mixed with water.
+This practice was widespread in Northern Australia.
 There, the material was used not only for flat floors but also for building 3D structures such as ring-shaped storage silos.
+Termite mound soil is also used in various African countries as a construction material, as described in this article on the website.
+In Southern African countries, termite mounds also indicate the direction North.

 Termite mounds for pizza ovens, fireplaces, and ice chests.

-• The clay material from inactive termite mounds can serve as a durable alternative to concrete, with the added benefit of being breathable.
+• The clay material from inactive termite mounds can be a durable alternative to concrete, and it is also breathable.

-• It is possible to construct baking ovens, fireplaces, or ice chests within inactive termite mounds.
+• Constructing baking ovens, fireplaces, or ice chests within inactive termite mounds is possible.

 We appreciate your opinion